clavisound/SlimLoRa/README.md

 - [ ] Added battery Level to DevStatusAns, but need to tested it.
 How?
 - [ ] Test join with SF7 SF8 SF9 on Helium.
 - [ ] ABP.
 - [ ] Something funny with RX counter happening?
+It must be on par with server?
 - [ ] Test timer with STM32's MCU's to enable Duty Cycle on SlimLoRa.

 # TODO's (PR's welcome) - In order of importance.